Gus-Wolf/MobilePaymentSystem/README.md

 Interface: BankLinker Interface
 When you run, run the ProfileView class and it will populate a GUI.

 Zach Carson: Created a "Main Menu" that appears after the user logs in with the UserLogin class.
-Gives the choice to go to the Business Dashboard or the Social Feed, which both relate to the Notification UI.
+Gives the choice to go to the Business Dashboard or the Social Feed.
+Basically connected the two main use cases so there's a flow between them.
 Classes: UserLogin, App

 Juan Oliver: